swlaschin/fsharpforfunandprofit.com/_posts/2012-04-18-correctness-intro.md

 * **Immutability**, which enables code to behave much more predictably.
 * **Exhaustive pattern matching**, which traps many common errors at compile time.
 * **A strict type system**, which is your friend, not your enemy.
-You can use the static type checking almost as an instant “compile time unit test”.
+You can use the static type checking almost as an instant "compile time unit test".
-* **An expressive type system** that can help you “make illegal states unrepresentable”* .
-We’ll see how to design a real-world example that demonstrates this.
+* **An expressive type system** that can help you "make illegal states unrepresentable"* .
+We'll see how to design a real-world example that demonstrates this.

 <sub>* Thanks to Yaron Minsky at Jane Street for this phrase.</sub>